 The sixth category of the evaluation criteria is the stated preferences of the Native American tribes, cooperating agencies, participating agencies, and other stakeholders, including the public.
-Throughout the NSCS planning process, these stakeholders have been actively engaged in the study and have provided input at multiple decision points, starting at scoping and continuing through the ASR, and most recently during the development of this Tier 1 DEIS.
+Throughout the NSCS planning process, these stakeholders have been actively engaged in the study and have provided input at multiple decision points, starting at scoping and continuing through the ASR, and most recently during the development and public review of the Tier 1 DEIS.
 Jurisdictions and landowners anticipate the projected growth in the study area and have been planning accordingly, including adopting plans for their preferred corridor alignment.
-The input and stated preferences of these stakeholders are an important consideration in evaluating alternatives and selecting a preferred corridor.
+The input and stated preferences of these stakeholders are an important consideration in evaluating alternatives and identifying the selected corridor.